AP World History

 Total scores on the multiple-choice section are based on the number of questions answered correctly.
 Points are not deducted for incorrect answers and no points are awarded for unanswered questions.

-Section II: Free Response — 3 questions; 2 hours plus a mandatory 10 minute reading period
+Section II: Free Response — 3 questions; 2 hours, 10 minutes, which includes a 10-minute reading period

 The three essays are weighted equally.